-In this article, you will learn about about collecting and utilizing Customer data using Booking forms.
+In this article, you'll learn about about collecting and utilizing Customer data using Booking forms.

-All Customer data collected in the Booking form is available to you via these methods:
+All Customer data collected in the Booking form is available to you via the following methods:

 - Email notifications, reminders and calendar events (unless set otherwise by creating custom notification templates)